ChrisCummins/phd/docs/index.rst

 We recommend using a `virtualenv <https://virtualenv.pypa.io/en/stable/>`_ environment to install CLgen.
 This installs CLgen in its own directory, not impacting any existing programs on the machine.
-Unlike a system-wide install, this does not require sudo privileges.
+Installing in a virtualenv environment does not require sudo privileges.

 Create a virtualenv environment in the directory `~/clgen`: